 District of Columbia Legal Information

 The voters of Washington, D.C. first approved medical cannabis in 1998 with the passage of Initiative 59 (I-59), but the law was blocked by Congressional action through a budget rider that was attached to the District's budget every year until December 2009.
 Once Congress dropped its opposition, the D.C.
 Council passed B18-0622: Legalization of Marijuana for Medical Treatment Initiative of 2010 as a replacement for I-59.
-Registered patients can possess up to two ounces of usable cannabis or its equivalent in other forms (ie. edibles, tinctures, topicals, etc.).
+Registered patients can possess up to four ounces of usable cannabis or its equivalent in other forms (ie. edibles, tinctures, topicals, etc.).
 Registered cultivation centers supply medical cannabis dispensaries.
 Patients whose income is less than 200% of the federal poverty level are entitled to purchase medicine at a reduced rate.

 In July 2014, the DC Council passed emergency legislation to lift the physician restrictions on determining qualifying conditions and to increase cultivation center plant limit from 95 to 500 plants.
 In 2015, they increased the plant limit to 1,000 plants.

 In This Section